 You can take photos of what you wrote on flip charts with a phone camera — the resolution will be good enough to include in the minutes.

-This is my favourite tip for meeting minutes!
+This is my favorite tip for meeting minutes!
 I have been known to snap pictures and insert them in my documents and my colleagues love it!

 Photos are so much easier than trying to use words to describe what was drawn on the board.